-Philippe Weber is the managing partner of Niederer Kraft Frey.
+Philippe Weber is a partner at Niederer Kraft Frey.
 He often represents Swiss and international clients in some of the largest and most complex corporate/M&A, capital markets and banking transactions in Switzerland and regularly counsels public companies on how to successfully navigate critical governance and compliance matters.